-There’s a definite public element to cruising.
-You’re out, looking for sex, looking for an encounter, but you’re doing it in public.
+There’s definitely a public element to cruising.
+You’re out, looking for sex, looking for an encounter, and you’re doing it in public.
 Saunas, bathhouses, bars, and clubs have elements of cruising, but they’re private, sex-on-premises kinds of places.

 Cruising is different to prostitution or sex-work – no one is getting paid, this is just guys getting together to satisfy a sexual need.

 The history of cruising

 There’s historical references to cruising in law and literature dating back to at least the 17th century.
 Cruising isn’t a new thing.

 While gay sex may have been illegal at the time, there were plenty of opportunities for random hookups.
 Theatres were particularly popular for this kind of thing.

 There was a definite risk associated with cruising – if you were caught, you could be arrested and imprisoned.
 Police would often frequent known cruising spots, dressed in plain-clothes and pretending to be looking for sex, but really just there to entrap and arrest the men looking for some guy-on-guy action.

 In the UK, things began to change in 1967.
 The Sexual Offences Act meant that it was no longer illegal for men to have sex with each other in private.
 However, sex in public remained an offence.

 The legal position today

 The Sexual Offences Act of 2003 was intended to clarify some of the anomalies that existed within the law following the decriminalisation of homosexuality, and to update the existing legislation to include offences that were not previously covered.